majeinfo/chaingun/README.md

 ## TODO
 - add a way to extract HTTP Headers values from responses
-- sleep action should take its time in seconds or milliseconds
 - add a web interface to create/import/export Playbooks

 ## License